groot-mg/.github/profile/README.md

 :receipt: These repositories represent a microservices architecture based in a shopping/e-commerve api.

-Some techiniques and tools used:
+Some techniques and tools used:
 * API Gateway
 * Service discovery
 * Microservices
+* Databases: PostgreSQL and Cassandra
 * Security layer - Keycloak with OpenID Connect
-* Observability - Prometheus and Grafana dashboards
+* Observability - Prometheus, Alert Manager and Grafana dashboards

 ## General Architecture Diagram
 <p align="center">